IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

 error: Unable to invoke action 'hello': Request defines parameters that are not allowed (e.g., reserved properties).
 ```

-This likely means the action was turned into a web action causing all its bound parameters to become `final` (protected).
+then it likely means the action was turned into a web action causing all its bound parameters to become `final` (protected).

 The simplest solution is to delete the old `hello` action and create it again: